jbhandari/direct_scripts/README.md

 ##README

-DirectScripts is an e-prescription application designed to for 3 types of users: Physicians, Pharmacists, and Patients.
+DirectScripts is an e-prescription application designed for 3 types of users: Physicians, Pharmacists, and Patients.

 It utilizes: